comhon-project/laravel-calendar-core/README.md

 You can embed schedulable models of each event in the response by loading and exporting them as needed.

-To do so, the client must send the query parameter `embed_morphed_models` set to `1`.
+To do so, the client must send the query parameter `embed_schedulable` set to `1`.
 And your backend application must define the exporters for schedulable models.
 To define exporters, follow the documentation of the project `laravel-morphed-model-exporter` that is used under the hood.
 You can read only the chapter to register exporters [here](https://github.com/comhon-project/laravel-morphed-model-exporter?tab=readme-ov-file#register-exporters).

 ## Tips